fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.17: bloglist expansion, step6

-Expand blog so, that each blog contains information on the creator of the blog.
+Expand blogs so that each blog contains information on the creator of the blog.

 Modify adding new blogs so, that when a new blog is created,  <i>any</i> user from the database is designated as it's creator (for example the one found first).
 Implement this according to part 4 chapter [populate](/en/part4/user_administration#populate).
 Which user is designated as the creator does not matter just yet.
 The functionality is finished in exercise 4.19.